Helioceratops

-Helioceratops is a genus of herbivorous neoceratopsian dinosaur from the Middle Cretaceous of China.
+Helioceratops is a genus of herbivorous neoceratopsian dinosaur from the mid-Cretaceous of China.

 Discovery and naming

 In 2000 and 2002, at the Liufangzi site of China's eastern Jilin province, excavations took place during which the jaws were found of a ceratopsian new to science.

 The type species Helioceratops brachygnathus was named and described in 2009 by Jin Liyong, Chen Jun, Zan Shuqin and Pascal Godefroit.
 The generic name means "sun horned face" from the Greek helios, "sun", keras, "horn" and ops, "face".
 The reference is that the Sun rises in the East and ceratopsians also "rose" in the East; i.e. they originated in the Orient.
 The name also refers to a close relationship with Auroraceratops, the "dawn ceratopian".
 The specific name means "short jaw" from the Greek βραχύς, brachys and γνάθος, gnathos, in reference to the distinguishing short lower jaw.

 Helioceratops was discovered in a layer of the Quantou Formation, dating from the Albian-Cenomanian at the boundary between the Early Cretaceous and the Late Cretaceous, about a hundred million years old.
 It is known from its holotype JLUM L0204-Y-3, a dentary of the right lower jaw.
 The paratype is specimen JLUM L0204-Y-4, a left maxilla of the upper jaw.
 Both fossils were discovered at a close distance from each other and indicate animals of about the same size; however, it could not be proven they belonged to a single individual.